 This is probably one of the most startling prophecies in the Bible!
-Obviously, this is the “beast” that ascended “out of the bottomless pit, and go[es] into perdition” in verse 8 that represents Satan.
+Obviously, this “beast,” that ascended “out of the bottomless pit, and go[es] into perdition” (Verse 8), represents Satan.

-Bear in mind, most if not all the “five” will probably fall during probationary time, perhaps the sixth, the “the one [that] is” will be alive during the “short space” transpiring between probationary and post probationary time up to the sounding of the second trumpet.
-Remember, the trumpets sound only after Jesus casts the “censer . . . into the earth” in Revelation 8:5.
+Bear in mind, most, if not all, of the “five” will probably fall during probationary time, perhaps the sixth, the “the one [that] is,” will be alive during the “short space” transpiring between probationary and post probationary time, up to the sounding of the second trumpet.
+Remember, the trumpets sound only after Jesus casts the “censer . . . into the earth” (Revelation 8:5).